kuttysoftmy/chipper/README.md

 - **Ollama API Proxy** - Extend Ollama with retrieval capabilities, enabling interoperability with clients like **Enchanted** and **Open WebUI**.
 - **API Security** - Proxy the Ollama API with API key-based and Baerer token service authentication.
 - **Offline Web UI** - Works without an internet connection using vanilla JavaScript and TailwindCSS.
+- **Edge TTS** – Listen to Chipper's output using a WebAssembly-based client-side TTS generator.
 - **Distributed Processing** - Chain multiple Chipper instances together for workload distribution and extended processing.

-**Note:** This is just a research project, so it's not built for production.
+**Note:** This is a personal project and not designed for commercial or production use.
+If you intend to use it in a production environment, make sure to conduct your own due diligence.

 ## Philosophy